Dataport/possible-x-participant-portal/backend/README.md

 # POSSIBLE-X Participant Portal Backend

 The backend component of the POSSIBLE-X Participant Portal is a Spring Boot application that provides the REST API for the frontend.
-It manages interactions with the participant's EDC and the central Fraunhofer (FH) Catalog to consume and provide Service Offerings / Data Service Offerings.
+It manages interactions with the participant's EDC and the central POSSIBLE-X Catalogue / Fraunhofer (FH) Catalog to consume and provide Service Offerings / Data Service Offerings.
 It also allows looking up the contracts that the user has closed in the POSSIBLE-X Dataspace.

 The Participant Portal backend is supposed to be used in conjunction with an [EDC Connector](https://github.com/eclipse-edc/Connector) in the version `v0.4.1` and with